Territory of the Islamic State: Iraq and Syria

 Maximum extent of IS territorial control in Syria and Iraq in 2015.

 When the Iraq-based insurgent group Mujahideen Shura Council announced it was establishing an Islamic State of Iraq in October 2006, it claimed authority over seven Iraqi provinces: Baghdad, Al Anbar, Diyala, Kirkuk, Saladin, Nineveh, and parts of Babil and Wasit.
 When the group changed its name to Islamic State of Iraq and the Levant and expanded into Syria in April 2013, it claimed nine Syrian provinces, covering most of the country and lying largely along existing provincial boundaries: Al Barakah (al-Hasakah Governorate), Al Khayr (Deir ez-Zor Governorate), Raqqa, Homs, Halab, Idlib, Hamah, Damascus, and Latakia.

-It later subdivided the territory under its control to create the new provinces of al-Furat, Fallujah, Dijlah, and al-Jazirah.
-On 9 December 2017 Iraqi military forces announced the war against IS in Iraq had been won and that they no longer controlled territory in Iraq.
+IS rejected the political divisions established by Western powers during World War I in the Sykes–Picot Agreement as it absorbed territory in Syria and Iraq.
+It later subdivided the territory under its control to create the new provinces: al-Furat, encompasing al-Qa'im District and Rawah District of al Anbar Governorate in Iraq and Abu Kamal District of Deir ez-Zor Governorate in Syria; Dijlah and al-Jazirah divided out of Nineveh; and Fallujah and Shamal Baghdad.
 In June 2017 IS affiliate Khalid ibn al-Walid Army started referring to themselves as "Wilayat Hawran".

 Since mid-2018, IS has referred to its territory in the Levant simply as Wilayat al-Sham and has done the same with Iraq calling it Wilayat al-Iraq, but still continues to acknowledge and use references to specific regions in those territories, this has also been done with its claims in Yemen and Libya.

+On 9 December 2017 Iraqi military forces announced the war against IS in Iraq had been won and that they no longer controlled territory in Iraq.
 As of 2022, the group seems to have increased its efforts in Syria compared to Iraq, and has been reduced to several pockets in the Syrian desert, with local tribesmen acting as informants for the U.S. and other coalition forces.
 Despite this, the group managed to orchestrate a major prison break in January 2022.